s2010595014/clc3-project/test.md

 echo "done editing cloud build"
  ```

-Now whenever Cloud Build completes a build the resulting pubsub message will be picked up by Spinnaker and can be used as a trigger pipelines.
+Now whenever Cloud Build completes a build the resulting pubsub message will be picked up by Spinnaker and can be used as a trigger for pipelines.

 ## Dashboard
 To open the dashboard make sure Hallyard is deployed and you are connected to it.
 This exposes Spinnaker on port 8080.